 Basic Game Play

 The race consists of four faeries battling it out on a small square platform high in the clouds above Faerieland.
 You steer your chosen racer with the arrow keys; you may choose any of the four characters: Illusen, The Space Faerie, The Tooth Faerie or Taelia.
 It doesn't really matter which you choose if you navigate by the main game screen.
 If you use one of the tips in the strategy section, you may want to choose your faerie based on the orientation of the game screen.

 The goal of the game is to outlast the other three faeries.
 You can try to use some of the strategies of the basic Faerie Cloud Racers game to block the paths of the other faeries, or you can just avoid them and wait it out.
-(The second option might be the best bet until you get the hang of maneuvering.)
+Blocking off another faerie will score you 5 points, but the second option might be the best bet until you get the hang of maneuvering.
 If you're the last faerie standing, you'll move on to the next level and win yourself 40 points.
 If not, you'll lose a life and have the opportunity to play the round over.
 With each level, the game speeds up so that levels begin to start lasting milliseconds.
 At this point, you have to build up an instinct and run solely on that because there's little time to think about what you're doing.

 There are three powerups available in the game as faerie bubbles of sorts floating above the surface of the racing area.
 Each powerup lasts for ten seconds, or until another powerup is activated.

 |Meerca Trail||The end of your cloud trail will remain stationary as you move (it will grow) for the duration of the powerup.|

 |Tonu Charge||You gain the ability to fly through the cloud trails of the other faeries.|

 |Sluggish Slorg||Your speed is suddenly decreased, making maneuvering much easier but chasing other racers aggravating.|

 The game is intended to be played from within the midst of the racing faeries, like so: